project-poodle/poodle/design.md

 way of reducing the data size.

 A poodle consensus keeps a list of cluster wide lookup schemes.
-The list of schemes are registered across the cluster, and is specific to a domain.
-The cluster wide lookup schema and can be used to encode data.
+The list of lookup schemes are registered across the cluster, and is specific to a consensus.
+The cluster wide lookup scheme and can be used to encode data.
 E.g.

 - A 256 bits ECDSA public key is 32 bytes long.
 Sending 32 bytes over the wire, or store on disk can represent a significant overhead.